JUBA! Award & Awardees

-CHRP honorary founder who has supported CHRP from the beginning.
+CHRP honorary founder who has supported CHRP for three decades.
 The lead supporter of the Emmy nominated CHRP- PBS- ITVS documentary, JUBA!
 Masters of Tap and Percussive Dance.
 A Broadway producer, philanthropist and community leader who has helped to make Chicago one of the cultural capitols of the world.

 Award-winning American actor/clown/producer who is credited for contributions to the renaissance of clowning in the 1970’s.

 Vic Anderson helped Target to develop a culture of giving and community support that continues to this day.
 Target provided pivotal support for CHRP’s summer festival of American tap, Rhythm World, scholarships for talented, deserving youths and ongoing support of performance and education programs.

 Award-winning hoofer who popularized Mambo and Cha-Cha, directed pioneering television shows, and one of America’s leading dance teachers.